How To Make Your Website Accessible To All Users: Complete WCAG Compliance Guide 2026

 - Text has sufficient contrast against its background (minimum 4.5:1 for normal text, 3:1 for large text at 18pt/14pt bold or larger).
 Use tools like WebAIM’s Contrast Checker or the Colour Contrast Analyser to verify compliance.

 - Colour is not the only means of conveying information, instructions, or distinguishing visual elements.
-Use additional cues like patterns, text labels, icons, or positioning to ensure information is accessible to color-blind users.
+Use additional cues like patterns, text labels, icons, or positioning to ensure information is accessible to color-blind users (approximately 8% of men and 0.5% of women have some form of color blindness).

 - There are options for high contrast modes or adjustable contrast settings to accommodate diverse visual needs.
 Consider providing a high contrast theme or allowing users to customize color schemes.